 All about the 10 Day Adelaide To Perth Tour

 Nullarbor tour is an adventure tour showcasing the remote and undiscovered regions of the Eyre Peninsular in South Australia, the Nullarbor and the South West of Western Australia.
 Destinations that feature some of the best beaches, national parks and wildlife encounters on the planet.
-Offering a truly unique experience like sleeping under the stars in swags, swimming with dolphins and sea lions, hiking in beautiful national parks, surfing on mountainous sand dunes, treetop walks through ancient forests, cage diving with great white sharks and personalised indigenous culture.
-Adventure awaits.
+Offering a truly unique experience like sleeping under the stars in swags, swimming with dolphins and sea lions, hiking in beautiful national parks, surfing on mountainous sand dunes, tree top walks through ancient forests and personalized indigenous culture.

 10 Day Adelaide To Perth Tour Itinerary - 10 days

 Headed north, we’ll stop in at Clare for a quick coffee before continuing on to the rugged gorges and Red Gums of the Flinders Ranges.
 Stroll down Alligator Gorge (no crocs here, though keep an eye out for snakes), then it’s on to Quorn, home of the Pichi Richi Railway, for lunch.
 You’ll be spending tonight in Warren Gorge, camped out under the stars of the Southern Cross.
 Explore the beautiful Warren gorge in the Flinders Ranges.

 Today we drive approx. 400 km (4 hours) in total with stops along the way.
 We’ll be bush camping (no facilities) and your lunch and dinner are included.

 The Eyre Peninsular is one of those great many secrets people are only just discovering and once they do they are blown away!
 Keep your cameras at the ready for the Big Galah, an eight-metre-high fibreglass structure overlooking the gift shop in the tiny town of Kimba.